marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   .. index:: mode variable attribute

-  This attribute specifies the data type for the declaration-whichever type corresponds to the mode :samp:`{mode}`.
+  This attribute specifies the data type for the declaration---whichever type corresponds to the mode :samp:`{mode}`.
 This in effect lets you request an integer or floating-point type according to its width.